cristiandan/interview-rn/README.md

 Last but not least, some guidelines.

-- You should fork the main repository and create a separate branch (named accordingly) to each of the exercises.
+- You create a repository and create a separate branch (named accordingly) to each of the exercises.
 - For the purpose of these exercises you may use create-react-native-app  or expo-cli to quickly create a new React Native app, unless you prefer doing all the heavy lifting yourself

 With that said; good luck!